From: Vitor Valeri

 • USB Audio Player Pro

-He adds:
+He further adds:

-When new Android updates are released, they are usually compatible with newer drivers, which may prevent a given DAP from being updated to a newer OS version.
-Considering that Digital Audio Players already use older chipsets, the chances of an OS update are even lower.
+When new Android updates are released, they are generally compatible with newer drivers, which may make it unfeasible to update certain DAPs to a newer version of the operating system.
+Given that Digital Audio Players already use older chipsets, the likelihood of OS updates becomes even lower.

 • Increased risk of security vulnerabilities.